 In addition to providing support during an illness or crisis, the chaplains are trained to offer assistance with:

 - Advanced Care Planning

 - Living Wills – Written instructions that explain your wishes regarding healthcare should you have a terminal or irreversible condition.
 They are called living wills because they take effect while a patient is still alive.
-Download a Living Wills Form.
+Download a Living Wills Form in English or Spanish.

 - Medical Powers of Attorney (MPOA) – In a written document, you can name a person to be your healthcare agent.
 This agent will make decisions for you if you become unable to do so.
-Download a MPOA Form.
+Download a MPOA Form in English or Spanish.

 - Bereavement or Grief Support

 A Chaplain is present in the medical center from 8:00 a.m. to 4:00 p.m.
 Monday through Friday.
 A Chaplain is available on an on-call basis at all other times by contacting the unit nurse or calling the operator at (830) 379-2411.
 Also, upon request, the Chaplain’s office will contact a patient’s own church and/or clergyperson.
 The Rev. Nell Linebarger Chapel is an interdenominational chapel available for prayer and reflection located near the front entrance of the Patient Tower.
 Spiritual worship services are held periodically in the medical center.